Etzanoa: Long-Lost Native American City Discovered In Kansas After 400 Years

 Among ancient shrines Donald Blakeslee has found, several limestone boulders in Tami and Greg Norwood’s backyard stand out.

 Sculptors from the Wichita Nation carved the images hundreds of years ago.
-There are small holes with basins just below them, and from the basins, curved miniature channels, some shaped like stairsteps moving down the sloping face of the stone.
+There are small holes with basins just below them, and from the basins, curved miniature channels, some shaped like stairsteps move down the sloping face of the stone.
 He’d discovered an interactive sacred shrine, still functional after four centuries.

 “It is in their religion that everything is in three layers — the sky, this world, and the underground — and that water moves between these worlds,” he said.